preservim/vim-textobj-quote/README.markdown

 ### Educate

-This plugin will ‘educate’ quotes, meaning that it will dynamically transform straight quote key presses (`"` or `'`) into corresponding typographic quote characters.
+This plugin will ‘educate’ quotes, meaning that while in _Insert_ mode, your straight quote key presses (`"` or `'`) will be dynamically transformed into the appropriate typographic quote characters.

-For example, entering the following sentence without this plugin using the straight quote keys:
+For example, entering the following sentence without the _educate_ feature using the straight quote keys:

 ```
 "It's Dr. Evil.
 I didn't spend six years in Evil Medical
 School to be called 'mister,' thank you very much."
 ```

 As expected all the quotes are straight ones.
-But with this plugin, the straight quotes are transformed into the typographic equivalent as you
+But with the _educate_ feature, the straight quotes are transformed into the typographic equivalent as you type:
-type:

 ```
 ”It’s Dr. Evil.
 I didn’t spend six years in Evil Medical
 School to be called ‘mister,’ thank you very much.”
 ```

-You can configure the _educate_ feature in your `.vimrc`:
+You can configure the default settings for the _educate_ feature in your `.vimrc`:

 ```
 let g:textobj#quote#educate = 1       " 0=disable, 1=enable (def)
 ```

-You can enable (or toggle) the educating behavior with the following
+You can change educating behavior with the following commands:
-commands:

 * `Educate`
 * `NoEducate`
 * `ToggleEducate`

+As seen above, educating behavior can be configured as a parameter in the `textobj#quote#init()` call.

 #### Entering straight quotes